SecureSECO/SearchSECOController/README.md

 The start command of the conrtoller can also be run using Docker.
 For this you need to have [Docker](https://docs.docker.com/get-docker/) installed.
 After this you can use the following command in the main folder to build the image:
 `docker build -t controller-image .`
 This will build the image for the container.
 After this you can use the following command to run the container:
-`docker run --name=conrtoller-container --network=host conrtoller-image`
+`docker run --name=controller-container --network=host controller-image`

 # Dependencies